petterh/textedit/docs/Chapter-5-The-Bare-Bones.md

 ﻿### Programming Industrial Strength Windows

 [« Previous: The Mechanics of Subclassing](Chapter-4-The-Mechanics-of-Subclassing.md) — [Next: Exceptions »](Chapter-6-Exceptions.md)

 # Chapter 5: The Bare Bones

 This chapter gives you an overview of the TextEdit application architecture – the skeleton of the application, if you like.
 But first, this message from our sponsors:

-**“Encapsulate what is likely to change.”**
+“**Encapsulate what is likely to change.*”

 This is an important object-oriented design principle.
 (Word’s grammar checker insist that a “design principle” ought to be a “design principal.”
 This illustrates another principal: If you try to pass your software off as “intelligent,” make sure it’s real smart, or it will appear to be real stupid.)
 (This, by the way, is nothing compared with what the spell checker of Word 2.0 did to me a few years ago: It insisted that “northwest” should be “northeast.”
 I don’t usually mind Word correcting my spelling, but I refuse to let it correct my geography!)

 The temptation is great to encapsulate and generalize everything in sight, but this may be a bad idea.
 It takes longer to design and implement general, reusable classes than it does to create exactly what you need for your application.
 The interaction with a generalized class tends to be more complex, leading to more functional code, giving bugs more opportunity to creep in, making the code more difficult to follow and more complex to maintain.
 You do gain flexibility, but you may never use the bulk of it.

 In TextEdit, the editing control is designed to be pluggable.
 Accordingly, it has a nice and clean interface, as defined by the abstract class **AbstractEditWindow**.
 Any interaction with the edit control should use that interface.

 Such is theory.
 In practice, the abstract base class implements several of the operations, secure in the knowledge that the actual editing control is either an edit control or a rich edit control.
 This has the advantage of avoiding duplicate code in the **EditWnd** and **RichEditWnd** classes; it has the disadvantage that it may need changing the moment we introduce a control that doesn’t use, say, **`EN_CHANGE`** notifications.

 To get notifications from an **AbstractEditWindow**, you must implement the **EditListener** interface.
 Among other things, the **EditListener** wraps the `EN_**` notifications, so that the listener won’t have to worry about such implementation details: